 This course is a continuation of the Intro to Programming course and covers content that is beyond an introductory programming course.
-Content includes scripting automation, controlling the mouse and keyboard, and reading and writing to and from files.
+Content includes scripting automation, working with AI in Python, and reading and writing to and from files.

-- · Prerequisite: 85% or above in Introduction to Programming - · Grade Level: 9, 10, 11, 12
+Prerequisite: 85% or above in Introduction to Programming